marshallmoats/crn/README.md

 `let data = crn.simulate_history(3.0);`

+Some premade CRNs can be found in the `presets` module.

-Try the examples for a graphical demonstration!
+Run this for a graphical demonstration!

 `cargo run --release --example gui`

-Note: deterministic simulations are unstable with large numbers.
+Note: deterministic simulations tend to be unstable with large numbers -- I'm still working on this.
 Try scaling down all initial amounts (can be noninteger, unlike stochastic simulations) if you're having issues.

 ![gui demo](media/1691519892.png)